Dreamlinerm/Winget-export-js/README.md

 # Winget list to install
 Export Winget list to batch file.
-Generates a bat file to reinstall all currently installed programs with winget.
+Generates a bat file to reinstall all currently installed programs with winget, to restore all programs on a new machine.
 ## Usage

 ```bash